Easily Convert Carats to Stones for Jewelry Weight

 1 stone is equivalent to 14 pounds, making it a larger measurement than carats, which are used for much smaller weights.

 There are 5,120 carats in a stone.
-This conversion is primary for accurate gemstone valuation in the jewelry market.
+This conversion is mainly used for accurate gemstone valuation in the jewelry market.

 Stones are traditionally used in the UK and some Commonwealth countries for larger weights, while carats are standard in most of the world for gemstones.